anasander/anasander/README.md

 ### Hello, I'm Ana! 👋

-- 🔭 I’m currently working on Front-End;
+- 🔭 I’m currently working on Front-End and have already created some stuff here on GitHub!;
-- 🌱 Currently learning React;
+- 🌱 Currently learning React [/// 18% ///];
-- 🐱 My cat's name: Mia;
+- 🐱 My cat's name: Mia.
+She's the most beautiful creature in the entire world;
+- 🙌 Looking for job opportunities in the area.
+Let's work together!;
+- 📞 You can always contact me through my social media and/or email;

 ##